Coronavirus: passenger rights during the COVID-19 pandemic

 If you choose to redirect as soon as possible, keep in mind that there may be significant delays, given the limited number of flights currently operating due to national measures to limit the spread of the virus.

 Do you have the right to a hotel and meals in case of cancellation?

-Air carriers have an obligation - without exception - to provide free meals, refreshments and accommodation to passengers whose flight is canceled and have chosen to be diverted as soon as possible.
+Air carriers have an obligation - without exception - to provide free meals, soft drinks and accommodation to passengers whose flight is canceled and have chosen to be diverted as soon as possible.